How to help your child communicate

 You can help your child by:

-- keeping a sleep diary of how your child sleeps to help you spot any common issues
+- keeping a sleep diary of how your child sleeps to help you notice any common issues

-- making sure their bedroom is dark and not noisy
+- making sure their bedroom is dark and quiet

 - letting them wear ear plugs if it helps